shenjiaxing/shenjiaxing.github.io/_pages/service.md

 ## Journal Reviewer
 - IEEE Transactions on Mobile Computing
 - IEEE Transactions on Knowledge and Data Engineering
+- IEEE Transactions on Signal Processing
 - IEEE Transactions on Big Data
+- IEEE Transactions on Intelligent Transportation Systems
 - IEEE Transactions on Industrial Informatics
+- IEEE Transactions on Image Processing
 - IEEE Transactions on Automation Science and Engineering
+- IEEE Transactions on Computational Social Systems
-- IEEE Transactions on Intelligent Transportation Systems
+- IEEE Transactions on Circuits and Systems for Video Technology
 - IEEE Internet of Things Journal
 - IEEE Journal of Biomedical and Health Informatics
 - ACM Transactions on Intelligent Systems and Technology